How Much Does Faux Painting Cost?

 Cost data is based on research by HomeAdvisor.

-Updated November 5, 2021Written by HomeAdvisor.
+Updated November 2, 2022Written by HomeAdvisor.

-Faux finishing costs about $2,400 on average with a typical range between $2,000 and $4,000.
+Faux painting costs $2,400 on average, with a typical range between $2,000 and $4,000.
 You might pay as little as $250 for a small project, but a time- and skill-intensive project could cost closer to $10,000.
-The normal cost range per square foot is anywhere from $2 to $20.
+The average cost per square foot ranges from $2 to $20.

 Faux painters set their prices in several ways.
 During your initial consultation, discuss how you’ll be invoiced and ask to see the payment breakdown.

-Most painters prefer this system because faux painting is custom work and no one project is the same.
-However, per square foot rates vary dramatically, from $2 to $20 on average, depending on the painter's experience and what range of materials they'll need.
+Most painters prefer this system because faux painting is custom work, and no one project is the same.
+However, per-square-foot rates vary dramatically, from $2 to $20 on average, depending on the painter's experience and what range of materials they'll need.

 You might run into a faux finisher that prefers an hourly rate.
 Again, you can expect to pay for a wide range of rates, from $20 up to $100 per hour for labor and materials.
 Well-known and in-demand painters charge more, while new painters offer less expensive rates.

 After discussing your project’s goals during a color consultation, a painter may conclude that a flat fee is the best payment option, especially if the project is simple.
-Or, they could suggest a minimum starting price to ensure the project is worth their time.
+Or they could suggest a minimum starting price to ensure the project is worth their time.
 Project prices, including materials and labor, generally start at $250 and can rise quickly.

 Most faux painting finishes fit into two categories: glaze painting and plaster application.
 Glaze painting is two-dimensional and primarily flat, whereas faux plaster finishes have a noticeable texture.